fazaghifari/BayesianOptTools/README.md

 # KADAL
-Kriging for Analysis, Design, and Exploration (KADAL) is a Python program developed by [Flow Diagnostics Research Group](https://flowdiagnostics.ftmd.itb.ac.id "Our Lab's Homepage") from Institut Teknologi Bandung (ITB) that contains collections of Bayesian Optimization tools including various surrogate modeling methods, sampling techniques, and optimization methods.
+Kriging for Analysis, Design optimization, And expLoration (KADAL) is a Python program developed by [Flow Diagnostics Research Group](https://flowdiagnostics.ftmd.itb.ac.id "Our Lab's Homepage") from Institut Teknologi Bandung (ITB) that contains collections of Bayesian Optimization tools including various surrogate modeling methods, sampling techniques, and optimization methods.
 Currently, the program is under development and not implemented yet as a module for Python 3.
 Also, the coverage of the program are still limited to:

 * Kriging